-For vision to win and for clarity with where you’re going, your vision needs to exist, to be believed in, and be communicated.
-When you work on your vision statement, to make sure its 7-11 words, no conjunctions, short, portable easy to understand, memorable, inspiring statement.
+For vision to win and for clarity with where you’re going, your vision needs to exist, to be believed in, and to be communicated.
+When you work on your vision statement, make sure it’s 7-11 words, no conjunctions, short, portable easy to understand, memorable, inspiring statement.

 Inspiring Vision Statement Examples

 I’ve been in several meetings over the years, and I always ask about people’s vision.
 If their answer comes back, “I don’t know,” “it’s on our website,” or “it’s on the back of the pamphlet,” there’s a problem.
 You don’t have a clear vision!

 Having researched many strong vision statements and helped companies develop their own for 19 years, I’m sharing 7 inspiring examples.

 - Fellowship of Christian Athletes: Be a Champion for Christ

 - President Donald Trump: Make America Great Again

 - President Barack Obama: Change, Yes We Can.